-Derivative by Ami Clarke - VR work with live sentiment analysis of BPA's in twitter and live news updates - live capture from visitors experience of the VR
+Derivative by Ami Clarke - VR work with live sentiment analysis of BPA's in twitter and live news updates - live footage captured from visitors experience of the VR

 The work in The Underlying co-opts live sentiment analysis of online news production and social media, relating to BPA’s (Bisphenol A*) to consider how surveillance, rather than a rogue element of capitalism, enmeshes with the effects of market forces upon the environment, happening at a molecular level.